 At some point, you'll need to spend money to implement AI.
 But, how you structure an AI pilot project can help you defray some of the costs.

-Although a successful AI implementation can definitely help marketers increase revenue and reduce costs, you'll still want to start with a cost-reduction pilot before a revenue-increasing experiment.
+Although AI, when done right, can increase revenue and reduce costs, you'll still want to start with a cost-reduction pilot before a revenue-increasing experiment.

-While a cost-reduction pilot's goal is to streamline or improve processes you already have in place, a pilot solely focused on revenue generation might require new processes -- which could ultimately cost more time and money.
+A cost-reduction pilot aims to improve (or streamline) processes you already have in place.
+A revenue-generating pilot, on the other hand, might require new processes — which could ultimately cost more time and money.

 Start by making a list of your recurring responsibilities.
 Track everything you do every week or month, and list the amount of time you spend on each activity.
 Chances are, there are a ton of tasks that take way too much time each month.
 It's likely they're also pretty data-driven, too.